 This financial move has its perks, but there are also major risks associated with going this route.

-The biggest advantage of going this route is locking down lower interest rates and dealing with one lender.
+The biggest advantage of going this route is locking down lower interest rates.
 With student loan interest rates often in the 6 to 8% range, and at times double digits, the much lower interest rates associated with a home loan can result in huge savings.

 Additionally, many HELOC borrowers can deduct the interest on their taxes, resulting in further savings.
 While there is also a student loan interest deduction, its income limits and deduction cap limit the potential savings for many borrowers.
 Having the additional tax savings makes the HELOC interest rate effectively lower.